 MACCRAY Schools Licensed School Nurse (LSN) is available each school day within the district.
-The LSN serves all three buildings and spends at least one day a week at each building.
-When the nurse is not at your building please go to the office for health related needs.
+When the nurse is not available, please go to the office for health related needs.
 The secretaries have been trained to assist with minor injuries.
-The nurse is on call to respond to any health needs at other buildings, when contacted.
+The nurse is on call to respond to any health needs, when contacted.
 If a student experiences a more serious medical emergency at school, 911 will be called and/or a parent/guardian will be contacted depending on the situation.
 If the accident is of a serious or life threatening nature, emergency services will be contacted, followed by the parent or legal guardian.
 If we are unable to contact you, we will contact the person you have designated on your child's emergency card.
 For this reason it is very important to provide us with accurate contact information and that phone numbers are updated as they may change throughout the year.